 I moved out of Seattle desperate for all the things I've acquired here: a slower pace, privacy, time alone to nurse my creativity, easier access to the outdoors.
 All in all, my time in Olympia has been the perfect antithesis to my previous life.
 I'm ever grateful for the intermission.

 The first year here was great, the second okay, and now I'm beyond ready for the next adventure.
-It's not exactly the easiest time to uproot your entire life; I wonder constantly what forming community and connection in a new place will take during these socially distanced times.
+It's not exactly the easiest time to uproot your entire life, though.
+I wonder constantly what forming community and connection in a new place would take during these socially distanced times.
 I can't know until I try, but the fear of incidentally isolating myself even more does weigh on my heart.
 I have wonderful friends here and of course, in the city.
-Still, the road is calling and departure is nigh...(more on that soon!)
+Still, the road is calling and departure is nigh...(more on that soon)

-I honestly think part of the existential crisis of ageing is the lack of "newness" and a persistent sense of deja vu that nags at the psyche; a feeling that so much of what is happening or even being said from day to day is a version of something I've already experienced.
-Seeking newness, novelty, and edging out the boundaries of my comfort zone are attempts to slow the process-or at least my awareness-of getting older.
+I honestly think part of the existential crisis of ageing is the lack of "newness" and a persistent sense of deja vu that nags at the psyche; a feeling that so much of what is happening or even being said from day to day is a version of something already experienced.
+Seeking newness and novelty and edging out the boundaries of my comfort zone are my attempt to slow the process-or at least my awareness-of getting older.

 Photos from my (solo, haaaa) hike to Glacier Basin last Friday.
 Certainly one of the easiest and most accessible trails I've done at Rainier, while still avoiding the huge parking lots at the visitor centers.
 An amazing place to witness the wildflowers and continue practicing plant identification.
 I also encountered more bear scat than I've ever seen, but no sightings.
 WTA trip reports have recorded more bear sightings than ever before in the park this year, as evidenced by this insane photo from nearby Spray Park.